oisinfarrell00/College/Third Year/Operating Systems/malloc/README.md

 to false.
 This will prevent anyone from trying to merge the block with the sentinel block. the free list
 All free blocks will be linked in a double linked list.
-We will in the rst implementation only have one list and will not order it in any way.
+We will in the first implementation only have one list and will not order it in any way.
 The list is double linked since we want to be able to extract a block from the list without having to search for its position.
 This will be important when we